facts about medici family

 Frequently Asked Questions

-The Medici family significantly impacted the Renaissance, politics, religion, and banking in Italy.
+The Medici family had a profound impact on the Renaissance, politics, religion, and banking in Italy.

 Their legacy includes contributions to the arts, religion, and the development of modern finance.